ajithgelli/CSC436-WebApplication/README.md

 Alternatively, once you register yourself with your own credentials, you can directly go to todo tab to add.

+## HW 4

-The json-server file was separately uploaded on d2l dropbox along with the text file consisting of my github link.
+The json-server file (Supporting Files) was separately uploaded on d2l dropbox along with the text file consisting of my github link.